CRANE-toolbox/analysis-pipelines/README.md

 Please link to this repo.

 ###### Where can I find Twitter data?
 Sharing of tweets datasets is restricted by [Twitter Developer Terms](https://developer.twitter.com/en/developer-terms/policy).
 You will not be able to find publicly available datasets with tweets content, but rather datasets of tweet ids.
-Those can by *hydrated*, using for example [Hydrator](https://github.com/DocNow/hydrator).
+Those can be *hydrated*, using for example [Hydrator](https://github.com/DocNow/hydrator).

 From there it really depends on your research topic and questions.
 Some are very time-sensitive, some are less.
 If yours are not very time-sensitive, try your luck with a regular search engine.